 Economies worldwide have been making it easier for entrepreneurs to register and transfer property-such as by computerizing land registries, introducing time limits for procedures and setting low fixed fees.
 Many have cut the time required substantially-enabling buyers to use or mortgage their property earlier.
-What property registration reforms has Doing Business recorded in Zambia (table 5.2)?
+What property registration reforms has Doing Business recorded in Zambia (table 5.1)?

-Table 5.2 How has Zambia made registering property easier-or not?
+Table 5.1 How has Zambia made registering property easier-or not?
 By Doing Business report year

-DB year Reform DB2008 No reform as measured by Doing Business.
-DB2009 Zambia computerized its land registry and set up a customer service center to eliminate the backlog of registration requests.
-As a result, the time required to register a property in Zambia decreased.
+DB year Reform DB2009 Zambia computerized its land registry and set up a customer service center to eliminate the backlog of registration requests.
+As a result, the time required to register a property in Zambia is reduced from 70 to 39 days.
 DB2010 No reform as measured by Doing Business.
 DB2011 No reform as measured by Doing Business.
 DB2012 Zambia made registering property more costly by increasing the property transfer tax rate.
 DB2013 No reform as measured by Doing Business.
+DB2014 No reform as measured by Doing Business.